Jalal al-Din Mangburni: Persia and Georgia

-Having gathered an army and entered Persia, Jalal ad-Din sought to re-establish the Khwarazm kingdom, but he never fully consolidated his power.
+Having gathered an army and entered Persia, Jalal al-Din sought to re-establish the Khwarazm kingdom, but he never fully consolidated his power.
 In 1224, he confirmed Burak Hadjib, ruler of the Qara Khitai, in Kerman, and received the submission of his brother Ghiyath, who had established himself in Hamadan and Isfahan, and the province of Fars, and clashed with the Caliph An Nasser in Khuzestan, from whom he captured parts of Western Iran.
 The next year, he dethroned the Uzbek Muzaffar al-Din, ruler of the Eldiguzids, and set himself up in their capital of Tabriz on 25 July 1225.
-That same year, he attacked Georgia, defeating its forces in the battle of Garni, and conquered Tbilisi, after which a hundred thousand citizens were allegedly put to death for not renouncing Christianity.
+That same year, he attacked Georgia, defeating its forces in the battle of Garni, and captured Tbilisi, after which a hundred thousand citizens were put to death for not renouncing Christianity.

-Jalal ad-Din spent the rest of his days struggling against the Mongols, pretenders to the throne and the Seljuqs of Rûm.
+Jalal al-Din spent the rest of his days struggling against the Mongols, pretenders to the throne and the Seljuqs of Rûm.
 His dominance in the region required year-after-year campaigning.
-In 1226, Burak Hadjib, the governor of Kerman and al-Din's father-in-law, rebelled against him, but after al-Din marched against him he was subdued.
-Jalal ad-Din then had a brief victory over the Seljuqs and captured the town of Akhlat in Turkey from the Ayyubids.
+In 1226, Burak Hadjib, the governor of Kerman and Jalal al-Din's father-in-law, rebelled against him, but after Jalal al-Din marched against him he was subdued.
+Jalal al-Din then had a brief victory over the Seljuqs and captured the town of Akhlat in Turkey from the Ayyubids.
 In 1227, after the death of Genghis Khan, a new Mongol army commanded by Chormagan was sent to invade al Din's lands; they were met near Dameghan and defeated.
 In August 1228, a new Mongol army under the leadership of Taymas Noyan invaded the re-established kingdom.
 Jalal al-Din met them near Isfahan and the two armies battled.
 The Mongols scored a pyrrhic victory in this battle, unable to exploit their victory as they had no power left to advance.
 The same year, his brother Ghiyath al-Din rebelled but was defeated.
 Ghiyath al-Din fled to Kerman where he and his mother were killed.
 The revived Khwarazmshah by this time controlled Kerman, Tabriz, Isfahan and Fars.
-Jalal ad-Din moved against Ahlat again in 1229.
+Jalal al-Din moved against Ahlat again in 1229.
 However, he was defeated in this campaign by Sultan Kayqubad I at the Battle of Yassıçemen in 1230, from whence he escaped to Diyarbakır.